epomatti/microservices-archetypes/README.md

 - A software dependency that needs to run on a specific operating system
 - A performance requirement that may be achieved only or more easily by a specific technology

-You may have you LoB services with a standard template, and eventually require some of them to be built in different technologies.
+You may have your LoB applications with a standard template, and eventually require some of them to be built in different technologies.

 ![Elastic][6]